The Last Exorcism: Plot

-During the exorcism, "Abalam" agrees to release Nell only if Marcus can remain silent for ten seconds.
-Each second, Nell breaks one of her fingers.
-After three, Marcus yells for Abalam to stop; Abalam asks Marcus if he wants a "blowing job".
-Marcus challenges that a demon would know the actual name of the sex act and concludes that Nell is not possessed, but a disturbed and ashamed girl.
-Nell anguishes over losing her virginity to a boy named Logan, which Louis again rejects.
-Marcus and the crew meet Logan, who explains that he is gay and the only contact he had with Nell was a brief conversation at Manley's house six months ago; the crew realizes Manley was lying about having not seen Nell.
-They return to the Sweetzer farmhouse, which they find empty and covered with numerous occult and countercultural symbols on its walls.
+During the exorcism, Nell manifests into "Abalam" and asks Marcus if he wants a "blowing job.”
+Marcus challenges that a demon would know the actual name of the sex act and concludes that Nell is not possessed, but a disturbed girl.
+Nell anguishes over losing her virginity to a boy named Logan, which Louis rejects.
+The crew meets Logan, who explains that he is gay and only had a brief conversation with Nell during a party at Manley's house 6 months prior; They realize Manley was lying about having not seen Nell and return to the Sweetzer farmhouse, which they find empty and covered with occult and countercultural symbols on its walls.

-The group follows the sound of voices into the woods, where they see a large fire and a congregation of hooded cultists led by Manley.
-Louis is tied up, gagged and blindfolded while hooded figures pray around an altar, atop which Nell is bound.
+In the woods, the group sees a fire and a congregation of hooded cultists led by Manley.
+Louis is bound, gagged, and blindfolded while hooded figures pray around an altar, atop which Nell is bound.
 She gives birth to an inhuman child.
-Manley throws the child into the fire, which causes the fire to grow rapidly as demonic roars emanate.
-Marcus, his faith restored, grabs his cross and rushes towards the fire to combat the evil.
-Iris and Daniel flee, and Iris is subdued by members of the congregation and killed with an axe.
-Daniel continues to run before Caleb decapitates him and the camera falls.
+Manley throws the child into the fire, which causes the fire to grow as demonic roars emanate.
+Marcus, his faith restored, grabs his cross and rushes toward the fire to combat the evil.
+Iris and Daniel flee; Iris is killed with an axe by a member of the congregation, while Nell's brother decapitates Daniel.

 Cast

 Release

-The film was slated to be a part of the South by Southwest Film Festival 2010.
+The film was slated to be part of the 2010 SXSW Film Festival.
 On February 12, 2010, Lionsgate purchased the rights for the US distribution and pulled the film from the festival.
-The release of the film was set for August 27, 2010.
+The film's release was set for August 27, 2010.

 The film had its world premiere at the LA Film Festival on June 24, 2010 and was here introduced by Eli Roth and Daniel Stamm.
-Members of the cast were also introduced on stage, Patrick Fabian, Ashley Bell, Louis Herthum, Caleb Landry Jones, Iris Bahr, and Tony Bentley.
+Members of the cast were also introduced on stage: Patrick Fabian, Ashley Bell, Louis Herthum, Caleb Landry Jones, Iris Bahr, and Tony Bentley.
 The Last Exorcism was the last screened film on August 30, 2010, on the Film4 FrightFest 2010.

-Bloody Disgusting hosted the screening of the 2010 San Diego Comic-Con International and the second screening on 24 July 2010 is narrated by Eli Roth.
+Bloody Disgusting hosted the screening at the 2010 San Diego Comic-Con; The second screening on 24 July 2010 is narrated by Eli Roth.

 Poster controversy

-In the UK, a poster image for the film showed a young girl, wearing a blood-spattered dress, bent over backwards below a crucifix.
-This poster received 77 complaints, the complainants describing it as "offensive", "distressing", and "unsuitable for public viewing".
-Two people also claimed the girl in the poster seemed to have suffered a sexual assault, a complaint which was not upheld.
-The Advertising Standards Agency decided that the image could not be used on a publicly visible poster since that was an untargeted medium but was acceptable on the back cover of Cineworld magazine.
+In the UK, a poster image for the film, which showed a young girl, wearing a blood-spattered dress, bent over backwards below a crucifix, received dozens of complaints that it was "offensive", "distressing", and "unsuitable for public viewing".
+Two people claimed the girl in the poster seemed to have suffered sexual assault, a complaint which was not upheld.
+The Advertising Standards Agency decided that the image could not be used on a publicly visible poster, as it was an untargeted medium.
+Still, it was acceptable on the back cover of Cineworld magazine.